Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Radial properties of radio halos

 \subsection{Radial spectral index profile}

 The radio observations presented in this study were obtained using different interferometers, each characterized by distinct uv-coverages.
 Consequently, careful consideration is required when comparing flux density measurements/extracting spectral index values for extended emission.
-To obtain the spectral index, we created maps using Briggs weighting with a robust parameter of $-0.5$.
-To ensure a consistent flux density distribution across all observed frequencies, we applied a common inner uv-cut at $200\lambda$, corresponding to the well-sampled shortest baseline of the uGMRT data.
-For MACS J0717+3745, we use the published 20\arcsec\ and 75\arcsec\ images, respectively.
+To obtain the spectral index, we created maps using Briggs weighting with a robust parameter of $-0.5$ To ensure a consistent flux density distribution across all observed frequencies, we applied a common inner uv-cut at $200\lambda$, corresponding to the well-sampled shortest baseline of the uGMRT data, see see Table\,\ref{tab:imaging} for imaging properties (IM5-IM8, IM11-IM12, and IM16-IM19).
+For Abell 2142, we use the published 75\arcsec\ images.
+We note that the same images are used to estimate the radio power of halos.

 We obtained radial spectral index profiles for the PLCK\,G287.0+32.9, Abell 2744, and MACS\,J0717.5+3745 halos by measuring average flux densities within concentric circular annuli from 50\arcsec, 25\arcsec, and 20\arcsec resolution radio maps, with annulus widths of 50\arcsec, 30\arcsec, and 20\arcsec, respectively.
 The chosen annulus widths ensure sufficient signal-to-noise to estimate the spectral index with small errors in the faint outer regions.
 For the spectral index profile of Abell 2142, we refer to \citet{Bruno2023}, while the profile for the Bullet Cluster halo will be presented in a follow-up paper.